yottaawesome/onyx32/README.md

 return retVal;
 ```

+Note that the above API will be changing in the near future.

 ## Future features

 The project is undergoing refactoring and I'm slowly adding more features.
 Features I intend to add support: